A year of Working from Home

-On March, 4th 2020 it was the last time I travelled by business and I visited an airport , a customer office and I met on site with other colleagues.
+On March, 4th 2020 it was the last time I traveled by business and I visited an airport , a customer office and I met on site with other colleagues.
 So, on March, 5th 2021 I am celebrating my first working-from-home anniversary.
 Here is my story on this period of time .

 DISCLAIMER: This blog is not any kind of reference or best practices about how to work remotely, it is only my personal experience about it.
 I don’t want to promise you other things.